onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 manual work or human attention to deploy.
 Do create standardized (Lego™) VNFs that can be deployed in a fully automated way.

-OpenECOMP will orchestrate updates and upgrades of VNFs.
+ONAP will orchestrate updates and upgrades of VNFs.
 The target method for updates and upgrades is to onboard and validate the new version, then build a new instance with the new version of software, transfer traffic to that instance and kill the old instance.
 There